IBM-Bluemix-Docs/StreamingAnalytics/end_of_market.md

 ## Timeline

-### End of Market – July 30, 2021
+### End of Market: July 30, 2021

 New instances of the service will no longer be provisioned from the IBM Cloud Catalog.
+Existing instances using the free *Lite* plan will be stopped and deleted.
-Existing instances of the service will remain active until the End of Support date.
+Existing instances using a paid plan will remain active until the End of Support date.

-### End of Support - May 1, 2022
+### End of Support: May 1, 2022

 All existing instances will be stopped and deleted.